- Search The Registry

 From Silver, South Carolina, the family moved to Harlem in New York City when she was three.
-Growing up there, Gibson disliked going to school so much that she often skipped classes.
-What Gibson liked to do was play sports; at first, basketball was her favorite, then paddle tennis.
+Growing up there, Gibson disliked attending school so much that she often skipped classes.
+What Gibson liked was playing sports; at first, basketball was her favorite, then paddle tennis.
 Then a friendly musician gave her a tennis racket, and she immediately took to the game.
-She quit high school, not because of tennis but because she couldn't stand classes and began competing in girls tournaments under the auspices of the American Tennis Association, which was almost all Black.
+She quit high school, not because of tennis but because she couldn't stand classes.
+She began competing in girls' tournaments under the auspices of the American Tennis Association, which was almost all black.

 In 1946, she attracted the attention of two tennis-playing doctors, Hubert Eaton of North Carolina and Robert W. Johnson of Virginia, who were active in the Black tennis community.
 Soon-to-be welterweight champion Sugar Ray Robinson and his wife, who had befriended Gibson, advised her to go south.
 She did.
-Each doctor took her into his family, Eaton during the school year, Johnson in the summer.
+Each doctor took her into his family, Eaton during the school year and Johnson during the summer.
 Not only did they provide tennis instruction, but they also straightened her out academically.

-She went back to high school for her last three years and graduated in 1949 in Wilmington, North Carolina.
+She returned to high school for her last three years and graduated in 1949 in Wilmington, North Carolina.
 As the two-time winner of the national Black women's tennis championship, Gibson thought she had a good case for being admitted to the 1950 U. S. Nationals.

-But it appeared as if she were going to be shut out again until Alice Marble, a four-time winner of the event, advanced her cause in the July 1950 issue of "American Lawn Tennis" magazine.
+But it appeared she would be shut out again until Alice Marble, a four-time event winner, advanced her cause in the July 1950 "American Lawn Tennis" magazine issue.
 "If Althea Gibson represents a challenge to the present crop of players, then it's only fair that they meet this challenge on the courts," Marble wrote.

 In her celebrated debut at the 1950 U. S. Nationals, Gibson beat Barbara Knapp in straight sets.
 Her second-round match on the grass of Forest Hills was against Louise Brough, who had won the previous three Wimbledon’s.
 After being beaten 6-1 in the first set, Gibson recovered to win the second set 6-3 and led 7-6 in the third when a thunderstorm struck, halting the match.
 When it resumed the next day, Gibson dropped three straight games to lose the match.